keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 due to licensing constraints we will use the CalTech 101 image classification dataset in this tutorial.
-While we use the simpler CalTech 101 dataset in this guide, the same training template may be used on ImageNet to achieve state of the art scores.
+While we use the simpler CalTech 101 dataset in this guide, the same training template may be used on ImageNet to achieve near state-of-the-art scores.

 Let's start out by tackling data loading: